 1918 Zoia Horn born Odessa, Ukraine (d.
 2014).
 American librarian jailed 21 days for refusing to divulge information about Harrisburg Seven antiwar protesters, 1972.
 Publicly opposed Patriot Act.

 1946 Ivana Janů born Plazy, Czechoslovakia.
 International lawyer and judge.
-Head of Czech delegation to Council of Europe, 1992; judge on European Court of Human Rights, 2004.
-Convicted head of Bosnian Krajina region of war crimes, 1993; presided over Yugoslav War Crimes Tribunal (ICTY), 2001-2004.
+Convicted head of Bosnian Krajina region of war crimes, 1993; presided over Yugoslav War Crimes Tribunal (ICTY), 2001-04.

 1951 Sharon A. Williams born Cardiff, Wales.
 Professor of international law; judge.
 Served as Canadian member of Permanent Court of Arbitration, 1991-97; presided over Yugoslav War Crimes Tribunal (ICTY), 2001-03.